cupnoodle/fluffyes/55-paid-to-free.md

-We can check if an user has previously downloaded the app by checking the download receipt, there's a "original app version" property on the receipt which indicates the version number of the app that the user first downloaded using their Apple account.
+We can check if an user has previously downloaded the app by checking the download receipt, there's a [original application version](https://developer.apple.com/library/archive/releasenotes/General/ValidateAppStoreReceipt/Chapters/ReceiptFields.html#//apple_ref/doc/uid/TP40010573-CH106-SW_9) property on the receipt which indicates the **CFBundleVersion** number of the app that the user first downloaded using their Apple account.

+> This corresponds to the value of `CFBundleVersion` (in iOS) or `CFBundleShortVersionString` (in macOS) in the `Info.plist` file when the purchase was originally made.
+>
+> In the sandbox environment, the value of this field is always “1.0”

+We will look into how to retrieve the receipt and the property below.